Skip to content

 Detection Frequency

-The rule will run at the time interval set here (e.g., every 5 minutes, every 1 hour).
+The rule will run at the interval set here (e.g., every 5 minutes, every 1 hour).
 Includes the last 1 minute, last 5 minutes, last 15 minutes, last 30 minutes, last 1 hour, last 6 hours, last 12 hours, last 24 hours.

 Detection Interval